LeTurt333/cosmos-notebook/cw-general/cw-general.md

   cosmwasm/rust-optimizer:0.12.6
 ```

-4. This will create a new folder `contract_repo/artifacts` that will contain your optimized contract `/artifacts/mycontract.wasm`
+4. This will create a new folder `contract_repo/artifacts` that will contain your optimized contract binary `/artifacts/mycontract.wasm`

 </br>